Zest-studi-o/Gamer-Quiz/README.md

 Project goals:
 - To encourage people to take the gamer quiz.
 - To let users select different levels of difficulty.
-- To provide users with feedback so that they know what they have got wrong and learn the correct anwser.
+- To provide users with feedback so that they know what they have got wrong and learn the correct answer.
-- To allow the users to save their scores and appear on the leaderboard to make it more competitive and appealing to play.
+- To allow the users to save their scores and appear on the leader-board to make it more competitive and appealing to play.

 ### User Stories